Asbestos in the Workplace

 •INDG418 Asbestos kills: a guide to protecting yourself

-•HSG213 Comprehensive guidance on working with asbestos in the building maintenance and allied trades
+•HSE Support Comprehensive guidance on working with asbestos

 •HSE/TUC (2006) The Control of Asbestos Regulations: a guide for safety representatives.